OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 To resolve the variability in a variable service template, conduct the following steps:

-1. Retrieve Variability Inputs Assignments.
+1. Retrieve variability inputs assignments.
-1. Ensure that TOSCA Definitions Version is `tosca_variability_1_0`
+1. Ensure that TOSCA definitions version is `tosca_variability_1_0`
-1. Remove all Node Templates which are not present.
+1. Remove all node templates which are not present.
-1. Remove all Node Template Properties which are not present.
+1. Remove all node template Properties which are not present.
-1. Remove all Artifacts which are not present.
+1. Remove all artifact templates which are not present.
-1. Remove all Requirement Assignments which are not present.
+1. Remove all requirement assignments which are not present.
-1. Remove all Relationship Templates which are not used by any Requirement Assignment.
+1. Remove all relationship templates which are not used by any requirement assignment.
-1. Remove all Relationship Template Properties which are not present.
+1. Remove all relationship template Properties which are not present.
-1. Remove all Topology Template Inputs which are not present.
+1. Remove all topology template inputs which are not present.
-1. Remove all Group Templates which are not present.
+1. Remove all group templates which are not present.
-1. Remove all Group Members which are not present from Group Template.
+1. Remove all group members which are not present from group template.
-1. Remove all Policy Templates which are not present.
+1. Remove all policy templates which are not present.
-1. Remove all Policy Targets which are not present from Policy Template.
+1. Remove all policy targets which are not present from policy template.
-1. Remove all non-standard elements, e.g., Variability Definition, Variability Groups, or `conditions` at Node Templates.
+1. Remove all non-standard elements, e.g., variability definition, variability groups, or `conditions` at node templates.
-1. Set the TOSCA Definitions Version to `tosca_simple_yaml_1_3`.
+1. Set the TOSCA definitions version to `tosca_simple_yaml_1_3`.

-There might be multiple valid variability-resolved service templates.
-In such a case, the service template having the least amount of node templates shall be chosen.

 ### Retrieve Variability Inputs Assignments

-Variability Inputs can be assigned either directly or indirectly using possibly multiple variability presets.
+Variability inputs can be assigned either directly or indirectly using possibly multiple variability presets.
 Thereby, first the variability presets are applied in the order they are specified, and then directly assigned inputs.
 Thus, directly assigned variability inputs have the highest priority.